Beej126/gMaelstrom/README.md

 <br/>

 # Install & Run
-1. clone repo
+1. clone the repo
 1. [generate & apply your own google credentials for gmail api access](google_auth_readme.md)
-1. `npm run dev` to launch
+1. easy startup Windows batch files provided in root folder:
+   - run_dev.cmd
+   - run_build.cmd

 *this will not be bundled up as a full fledged standalone application for the foreseeable future*